vilayilarun/Devops_interview_questions/Devops_mock_interview_1.md

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
 1. Why we need git?
 What makes git unique from other tools like SVN?
+- Ans:- Git is the most commonly used version control system.
+Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
+Git also makes collaboration easier, allowing changes by multiple people to all be merged into one source
-2. Let's say i have maven repo cloned on to my local, did some changes and i have build the code now target folder will be generated.
+3. Let's say i have maven repo cloned on to my local, did some changes and i have build the code now target folder will be generated.
 So now when i do git operations like git add, git commit or any other git operations target folder should not be considered, how would you achieve the same?
-3. difference between git pull and git fetch?
+4. difference between git pull and git fetch?
-4. How to clone specific branch in git?
+5. How to clone specific branch in git?

 Maven
 --------------------------------------------------------------------------------------------------------------------------